GenomicsAotearoa/data-management-resources/docs/modules/module09.md

 The team can then come together to discuss, or the project leader can collate the feedback from these self-reflective retrospectives to identify where there are opportunities for improving processes.

-## Establishing a research data management culture in your team
+## :woman_scientist::man_scientist: Establishing a research data management culture in your team

 To ensure consistency despite the potential for frequent turnover within the team, we suggest that research teams establish a data management champion to oversee the onboarding and training of new members and ensure the implementation of consistent data management practices across the research team.
 While anyone can take on this transferable role, a data management champion will ideally have a mid- to long-term position within the research team, hold a deep understanding of the unique characteristics of each research project, and have the necessary level of autonomy to operate independently as a leader in this role.
 Succession planning for this role will be essential to ensure consistency and continuity.

 This person can also operate as a conduit between the research team and eResearch and libraries staff, and so excellent people skills will be advantageous.
 By engaging regularly and often with their institute’s support structures, they can ensure that eResearch and libraries staff are kept up to date with the changing needs of the team, and ensure access to the latest services and support.

-## Navigating conflicting perspectives
+## :anger::compass: Navigating conflicting perspectives

 Navigating high risk, high consequence (whether perceived or real) situations is stressful and can place a significant strain on working relationships.
 This is compounded in situations with imbalanced power dynamics, which can have particularly severe consequences for those holding less power (e.g., early career researchers (ECRs)).